OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function beginBatch()

-**Description**: Schedules a new batch and disables automatic anchoring after each operation performed on this DSU instance.
+<p style='text-align: justify;'><b>Description</b>: Schedules a new batch and disables automatic anchoring after each operation performed on this DSU instance.
 The callback function prevents anchoring after each DSU operation.
-From OpenDSU 2.0.0, the “batch mode” is mandatory anyway.
-<p align="justify">It throws an Error if batch processing is already in progress, as reported by batchInProgress().</p>
+From OpenDSU 2.0.0, the “batch mode” is mandatory anyway.</p><p align="justify">It throws an Error if batch processing is already in progress, as reported by batchInProgress().</p>

 <p align="justify">This function returns an “batchID” as an identifier for a “batch”.
 The batch can be imagined as a “transaction” in the databases, but because we have a more file system approach, the metaphor is called “operation batching” or DSu “batch mode”</p>